Today I would like to share a memory from when I was still a novice investor.

 The best way to explain what I’m on about is to just trawl the Internet and look back over the last 20 years and you'll two extreme opinions about Australia's property markets:

-- Another has been suggesting the property markets are going to implode.
+- One group has been suggesting the property markets are going to implode.

-Because history does repeat itself and having invested (some would say reasonably successfully) for well over 40 years, I’ve learned some lessons.
+Because history does repeat itself and having invested (some would say reasonably successfully) for almost 5 decades, I’ve learned some lessons.

 Probably the most important lesson I have learned is to never get too carried away when the market is booming or too disenchanted during property slumps.